Albany Great Danes men's lacrosse: #1 Ranking and the Final Four

-2018 started with much anticipated hype, as the Great Danes looked like they would have one of the best offenses in the nation, led by Senior Connor Fields and incoming freshman Tehoka Nanticoke, one of the most highly ranked high school players in the nation.
-The Great Danes would open up the season ranked #3 in the nation.
-UAlbany did not disappoint, crushing Syracuse 15–3 in their first game.
-One week later, after an 18–5 win over the Drexel, the Great Danes would be ranked as the #1 team in the nation by the United States Intercollegiate Lacrosse Association (USILA) coaches poll and the Inside Lacrosse Maverik media poll.
-It would be the first time that any UAlbany Division I team, and any DI program affiliated with the State of New York (SUNY) system, had been ranked #1 in its history.
-The Great Danes would win eight consecutive games as the #1 ranked team in the nation, including an amazing 4th quarter comeback against #2 ranked Maryland 11–10 on March 10 of 2018.
+In the 2018 season, the Great Dane offense was led by Senior Connor Fields and incoming freshman Tehoka Nanticoke, who had previously been one of the highest ranked high school players in the nation.
+The Great Danes would begin the season ranked #3 nationwide.
+The team opened the season with a 15–3 victory over Syracuse.
+One week later, after an 18–5 win over Drexel, the Great Danes would be ranked as the #1 team in the nation by the United States Intercollegiate Lacrosse Association (USILA) coaches poll and the Inside Lacrosse Maverik media poll.
+It would be the first time that any UAlbany Division I team, and any DI program affiliated with the State University of New York (SUNY) system, had been ranked #1 in its history.
+The Great Danes would win eight consecutive games as the #1 ranked team in the nation, including a comeback in the fourth quarter against #2 ranked Maryland 11–10 on March 10 of 2018.
 The streak and #1 ranking would last until April 6, when UAlbany was upset by UMBC 11–7.

-Most of the mid-season success for UAlbany came without their key weapons on the field.
+Most of the mid-season success for UAlbany came without their key players on the field.
 Connor Fields suffered a knee injury in a March 24 victory over UMAss-Lowell.
-He would re-injure the knee in the second to last game of the season in a 14–6 loss to Yale.
-However, new stars would rise to lead the Great Danes to success.
-Sophomore Faceoff Specialist TD Ierlan became a star, becoming one of the elite face-off men in the country.
-Sophomore Jakob Patterson and Senior Kyle McClancy stepped up on offense, while goalie JD Colarusso was a force in net.
+He would re-injure the knee in the second-to-last game of the season in a 14–6 loss to Yale.
+The mid-season lineup included sophomore face-off specialist TD Ierlan, sophomore Jakob Patterson and senior Kyle McClancy on offense, and goalie JD Colarusso.